arstream/Network-Programming-with-Go/dataserialisation/asn1.md

 Abstract Syntax Notation One (ASN.1) was originally designed in 1984 for the telecommunications industry.
 ASN.1 is a complex standard, and a subset of it is supported by Go in the package "asn1".
 It builds self-describing serialised data from complex data structures.
 Its primary use in current networking systems is as the encoding for X.509 certificates which are heavily used in authentication systems.
 The support in Go is based on what is needed to read and write X.509 certificates.

-Two functions allow us to marshal and unmarshal data
+Two functions allow us to marshal and unmarshall data

 ```go
 func Marshal(val interface{}) ([]byte, os.Error)
 func Unmarshal(val interface{}, b []byte) (rest []byte, err os.Error)
 ```

-The first marshals a data value into a serialised byte array, and the second unmarshals it.
+The first marshals a data value into a serialised byte array, and the second unmarshalls it.
 However, the first argument of type `interface` deserves further examination.
 Given a variable of a type, we can marshal it by just passing its value.
-To unmarshal it, we need a variable of a named type that will match the serialised data.
+To unmarshall it, we need a variable of a named type that will match the serialised data.
 The precise details of this are discussed later.
 But we also need to make sure that the variable is allocated to memory for that type, so that there is actually existing memory for the unmarshalling to write values into.

 We illustrate with an almost trivial example, of marshalling and unmarshalling an integer.
-We can pass an integer value to `Marshal` to return a byte array, and unmarshal the array into an integer variable as in this program:
+We can pass an integer value to `Marshal` to return a byte array, and unmarshall the array into an integer variable as in this program:

 ```go
 /* ASN.1